-The HMO must have documented administrative and management arrangements or procedures, and a mandatory compliance plan, that are designed to guard against fraud, waste and abuse.
-The HMO's arrangements or procedures must include the following:
+The HMO must have documented administrative and management arrangements, written procedures, a mandatory compliance plan, and a Fraud Waste and Abuse (FWA) Strategic Plan that are designed to guard against fraud, waste and abuse.
+The HMO must cooperate with the Department on fraud, waste and abuse investigations.

+a.
+Administrative Management Arrangements: The HMO's arrangements must include the following: